 Opening Night: Friday 13 July, 6-8pm

-Current Gertrude Contemporary Studio Artist Jake Walker's upcoming Studio 12 exhibition entitled Painting and Relief, will comprise a table-based assemblage/collage of paintings and ceramics.
+Gertrude Contemporary Studio Artist Jake Walker's Studio 12 exhibition entitled Painting and Relief, comprised a table-based assemblage/collage of paintings and ceramics.

 For further information please visit jake--walker.blogspot.com <http://jake--walker.blogspot.com>

 Catalog text produced for Gertrude Contemporary and Art and Australia Emerging Writers Program -